-A lecturer in performance, my background is in playwriting, as a director (& performer) of experimental theatre, and as founder/co-founder of three alternative performance organisations.
+A senior lecturer in performance, my background is as a playwright/director/performer of experimental theatre, and as founder/co-founder of three alternative performance organisations.
 I have presented performance work and spoken word extensively in Phoenix, which was my home base until I moved to Portsmouth in 2018.
 I have also performed and presented in art spaces, living rooms, and theatres in Brooklyn, Berlin, and Krakow, among other places.
 In September, 2018, my book of experimental prose, 'dog's ear', was published by Hoot n' Waddle Press.
 I have been teaching at the university level since 2003, and have taught courses in experimental theatre, race and representation, playwriting, and ritual studies.
-I am currently teaching performance histories, forming a company, practical skills, performance & society, performance criticism & analysis, and major academic project at the University of Portsmouth.
-I serve on both the Race Equality Charter and ATHENA Swan committees, and I am working on an HEA Fellowship.
+I am currently teaching performance histories, forming a company, performance & society, performance criticism & analysis, and major academic project at the University of Portsmouth.
+I advise MRes, serve on PhD committees, and have advised for MFAs and PhDs at previous institutions.
+I serve on both the Race Equality Charter and ATHENA Swan committees.
+In July, 2021, I completed my FHEA.
 My interests are in intercultural performance, Latinx & Latin American performance, race & representation, and African diasporic ritual traditions.

 My research is both practice-led and practice-based, inquiring into the nature of the performer's phenomenological experience, the intersections between ritual and the digital in live performance, and the stage as a haunted site.
 I completed my PhD from Plymouth University and the Transart Institute for Creative Practice in 2017, and my thesis is titled, 'The Medium and the Message: Afro-Cuban Trance and Western Theatrical Performance'.
 My article/manifesto, 'Theatre for the Dead', was published in June 2020 in Global Performance Studies.
 I write, sometimes direct, and often perform, in my texts for performance, and I have written over 80 texts, with productiions in Phoenix, New York City, Merida, Mexico City, Seattle, Berlin, Vienna, and other places.
 My text 'Scattering Salt', directed by Dr. Erika Highes, was performed at the 2019 Brighton Fringe Festival and for DarkFest in Portsmouth.